perrochon/simple-bedrock-script/README.md

         "version" : [ 1, 8, 0 ]
     }

 If successful, it will prompt a connecting client (e.g. iPhone) to download the resource pack.
-That tells you it's all working fine.
+(You did require that in `server.properties`, yes?That tells you it's all working fine.

 If you downloaded a world pack (e.g. alien-invasion) unzip into the `worlds` subfolder, then move the behavior and resource packs to to the above folders.
 The `world_<>_packs.json` files will be already there.